Global analysis of a model for capillary water waves in 2D: Energy estimates, II: weighted norms

 We define now cubic energy corrections.
 Let

-where\footnote{It is important to symmetrize in a suitable way the symbol $m_1$, as in the previous section, in order to avoid derivative losses.
+where\footnote{It is important to symmetrize suitably the symbol $m_1$, as in the previous section, to avoid derivative losses.
 One can also symmetrize some of the other symbols, but these symmetrizations are meaningless in our situation.}

 Simple calculations, using also the identities \eqref{pr3} and \eqref{we2} show that